nens/threedi-docs/source/d_threedi_portal.rst

 Welcome to 3Di
 --------------

-After logging in to the 3Di portal, the screen 'Welcome to 3Di' will show:
+After logging in to the 3Di portal, the screen *Welcome to 3Di* will show:

 .. figure:: image/d2.3_welcome.png
 	:alt: Welcome to 3Di screen

 In this screen, there are two possibilities:

-* Start a new session using the 'New session' tab.
+* Start a new session using the *New session* tab.
-* Follow an ongoing session via the 'Follow running session' tab.
+* Follow an ongoing session via the *Follow running session* tab.

 Start a new session
 --------------------

-Select the 'New session' tab and select the model you want to start.
+Select the *New session* tab and select the model you want to start.

 * A new session will be started.
-* The approximate time it will take to start the machine is shown when 'Booting machine'.
+* The approximate time it will take to start the machine is shown when **Booting machine**.
 * It may take several minutes to load the model.

 .. figure:: image/d2.4_start_session.png